taufiksatrian/MachineLearningRegression_Simple/README.md

-﻿# Diabetes Prediction using Machine Learning with SVM
+﻿# Prediction using Machine Learning